BerniHiros/BernieHirosIT1025/Lab8/readme.md

 RDBMS stands for Relational Database Management System.
 RDBMS is a database management system.
 And SQL is the language used for communicating with data in an RDBMS.
 RDBMS is the basis for SQL, and for all modern database systems such as MS SQL Server, IBM DB2, Oracle, MySQL, and Microsoft Access.
 The data in RDBMS is stored in database objects called tables.
 A table is a collection of related data entries and it consists of columns and rows.
 The analogy is - RDBMS is a book and SQL is the language being used in the book.
 The purpose of SQL is learning the language to read the book (or create tables).

 I gave a similar example in my markdown table above.
-From the two tables = Customers and Order (details) table.
-The customer ID is unique and the order dept has units - price and quantity.
+From the two tables = Customer and Order (details) table.
+The customer ID is unique and the order ID has units - price and quantity.

 Primary Key = is a column (or group) that uniquely identify every row in that table.
 A primary Key can't appear more than once in the table.
 A table cannot have more than one primary key.
-*The example above the customer number is the Primary Key*
+*The example above the order ID is the Primary Key*

 A FOREIGN KEY is a key used to link two tables together.
-The foreign key is a field (or collection of fields) in one table that refers to the primary key in another table. *In this example the foreign key in Dep code, we can create a relationship of cutomer number from parent table through dep code of child table to check stock of an item.*
+The foreign key is a field (or collection of fields) in one table that refers to the primary key in another table. *In this example the foreign key is the customer ID, we can create a relationship of cutomer number from parent table through dep code of child table to check stock of an item.*

 ### SQL Injections